MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 More often, cloud migrations are part of a focused effort to streamline IT operations, costs, or complexity.
 Workload migration builds on asset migrations, but adds a focus on the migration of a workload, which adds deeper planning and testing requirements.
 Examples of workloads could include things like an HR payroll solution, a CRM solution, a document approval workflow in Finance, or a business intelligence solution.
 Workloads could also include shared technical resources like a data warehouse that supports several other solutions.
 The following are a few longer term motivations associated with a workload migration.

-- Cost savings
+- Cost savings.
-- Reduction in vendor or technical complexity
+- Reduction in vendor or technical complexity.
-- Optimize internal operations
+- Optimize internal operations.

 **Summary of the workload migration methodology:** Successful workload migrations build on the [Azure migration guide](../migrate/azure-migration-guide/index.md) and [Azure Readiness Guide](../ready/azure-readiness-guide/index.md).
 However, to successfully complete a workload migration, additional considerations should be given to the [expanded scope checklist](../migrate/expanded-scope/index.md), which expands upon the scope of the Azure migration guide.